IainJackson90/pp4-holiday-dreams/README.md

 ![Footer](assets/images/footer.png)
 </details>

-- At the bottom of the page above the footer will be a button that will help you navigate trough the pages to older posts that hse been created( A page will need nine post before it will create another page)
+- At the bottom of the page above the footer will be a button that will help you navigate through the pages to older posts that has been created( A page will need nine post before it will create another page)
 - When you hover over the button the text will to change color to green
 - The footer has all the social media links that will direct you the social accounts of this Web App
 - When you hover over the social icons they will pop up with a zoom in effect